by Gary Hunter

 Following his testimony in the criminal prosecution of Ethan Couch, a Texas teenager who killed four people and injured two others while driving drunk, psychologist G. Dick Miller said, “I wish I hadn’t used that term.
 Everyone seems to have clipped onto it.
 We used to call these people spoiled brats.”s corruptive as cancer and more lethal than leukemia, affluenza rots the very fabric of our nation’s judicial system.
 Its victims number in the millions each year while courts, prosecutors and corrections officials help to fuel the festering malady.
 We have entered into an era that one journalist has called the “total moral surrender” of our criminal justice system, also known as the age of affluenza.

 Couch was initially sentenced to probation, resulting in an eruption of public outrage.
-But that outrage is overshadowed by other examples where the wealthy have committed crimes and escaped serious punishment, as well as rampant, unrestrained corruption on the corporate level that likewise ...
+But that outrage is overshadowed by other examples where the wealthy have committed crimes and escaped serious punishment, as well as rampant, unrestrained corruption on the corporate level that likewise results in ...

 by Lonnie Burton